 The compilation of trade flows (exports and imports) by enterprise characteristics is based on linking micro-data on intra-EU and extra-EU trade with structural information from business registers.
 The trade value of each trader, by product code and partner country, is combined with the main enterprise characteristics (economic activity and number of employees) retrieved from the business registers.
 Only aggregated results (i.e., no micro-data) are provided to Eurostat.
 Confidentiality is applied in the statistics disseminated to ensure that it is not possible to identify an enterprise or a trader.

 The value of traded goods is calculated at the national border, on a FOB basis (free on board) for exports and a CIF (cost, insurance, freight) basis for imports.
 Hence, only incidental expenses (freight, insurance) are included and they are incurred for:

-- exports in the part of the journey located on the territory of the Member State where the goods are exported from;
+- exports in the part of the journey located in the territory of the EU Member State where the goods are exported from;

 Number of enterprises